 |*In terms of geographical distribution, Russia and Turkey are allocated to Asia.|

-Because of these infringements and the abovementioned ad-hoc cases, 21 business relationships were terminated in 2015.
-The increase in the number of terminated business relationships is closely related to procedures introduced in response to the results of audits by the Internal Audit function.
+Because of these infringements and the above mentioned ad-hoc cases, 39 business relationships were terminated in the reporting period.
+The increase in terminated business relationships is closely related to procedures initiated in response to the results of audits by the Internal Audit function.